fingerprintjs/fingerprint-pro-fastly-proxy-integration-example/README.md

 ### 5. Deploy the service

 1. Run `yarn deploy`.
-2. It will prompt to create a new service.
-Type `y` to create a new service.
+2. Type `y` to create a new service.
 3. You can keep `fingerprint-pro-fastly-proxy-integration` as the service name.
-4. Skip through the rest of the prompts by pressing enter.
+4. Skip through the rest of the prompts by pressing `Enter`.

 Fastly will create the service under one of it's domains, `{host}.edgecompute.app`.
-We will change later.
+We will change it later.
 At this point the service is still returning `{"error":"something went wrong"}` as it requires more configuration.

 ### 6. Configure service backends in Fastly

 We will add two backends, `fpcdn.io` and `api.fpjs.io`.

-1. Go to your Fingerprint service in [Fastly dashboard](https://manage.fastly.com/services/all) and select latest editable version.
+1. Go to your Fingerprint service in the [Fastly dashboard](https://manage.fastly.com/services/all) and select the latest editable version.
 If you don't have a editable version, click **Edit Configuration** and **Clone version N (active) to edit** to create an editable version of the service.
 2. Click **Origins** on the left menu.
 3. Click **Create Host**, type `fpcdn.io` and click **Add**.
-4. Click edit on the previously created host.
+4. Click **Edit** on the previously created host.
     - Change its name to `fpcdn`.
     - Scroll down and set **Override host** to `fpcdn.io`.
     - Click **Update** to save changes.
 6. Click **Create Host**, type `api.fpjs.io` and click **Add**.
-7. Click edit on the previously created host.
+7. Click **Edit**  on the previously created host.
    - Change its name to `fpjs`.
    - Scroll down and set **Override host** to `api.fpjs.io`.
    - Click **Update** to save changes.